w3c/wai-bcase/_business-case/index.md

 ### Align with Global Web Standards
 The adoption of web standards has long been established as the most effective way to:
-* achieve broad interoperability,
+* Achieve broad interoperability,
-* improve site quality,
+* Improve site quality,
-* reduce site development and maintenance time,
+* Reduce site development and maintenance time,
-* enable content on varied platforms, and
+* Enable content on varied platforms
-* future-proof web properties for advances in web technologies.
+* Future-proof web properties for advances in web technologies.

 Businesses scramble to address growing markets, a broader audience, more browser diversity, and the expectation of increased speed while striving to also reduce the costs of maintaining or redesigning a web properties.
 Web standards are a strong ally in this challenge and web accessibility standards are part of the support network.
 For example, Accessible Design anticipated the now widely adopted practice of Responsive Design.
 Background and additional [research and examples of how accessibility helps meet challenges of technology evolution] (link to that page).
 Integration of accessibility into your company’s standard design, development, and QA processes minimizes development cost while maximizing market share.

 Tech leaders know that for meeting broad technology demands, accessibility is good business.

 ### Minimize Legal Risk
-Legal risk is a strong driver for companies to commit to and manitain accessibility policies and standards.
+Legal risk is a strong driver for companies to commit to and maintain accessibility policies and standards.
 Among drivers for the legal aspect of a business case are these:
 * The [UN Convention on the Rights of Persons with Disabilities](http://www.un.org/disabilities/default.asp?navid=12&pid=150), adopted by the UN in 2006, explicitly references access to communications technology as a human right in the modern world.
 * Ratified by more than 150 nations, the Convention is a powerful influence on the global legal and policy landscape related to web accessibility.
 * In the United States, courts are interpreting the Americans with Disabilities Act to be applicable to the web.